Powered by SchoolDash

 Walcot Road, Diss IP22 4DH

-Particular strengths include Representation, Finances, Attendance and Environment.
-Relative weaknesses include Disadvantaged pupils.
+Particular strengths include Representation, Environment, Admissions and Attendance.
+Relative weaknesses include Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.